-The z/VM 7.2 System SSL module and surrounding components have been validated as FIPS 140-2 compliant.
+The z/VM 7.3 System SSL module and surrounding components have been designed to be FIPS 140-2 compliant.

 The z/VM TLS/SSL server also supports elliptic-curve cryptography (ECC) cipher suites.
 ECC provides a faster, more secure mechanism for asymmetric encryption than standard RSA or DSS algorithms.